StarPilot-Docs/docs/docs/software/toggles.md

 ## Navigation

 Ignore Navigation.
 It's not supported very well by Comma and it's a pain to set up.
 It's not able to, say, drive you to your destination without your intervention.
-Just use your prefferred mapping app via CarPlay/Android Auto.
+Just use your preferred mapping app via CarPlay/Android Auto.

 ## System Management